FAQs

 Can my child attend Out There Kindergarten and still go to another provider on other days?

-Can I book for just one day?
+Can I book for one day?

-What happens when the weather is bad?
+What happens when the weather is ‘extreme’?

 There is a saying amongst outdoor educators that there is no such thing as bad weather, just inappropriate clothing.
-However, the realities of the British weather mean that on bad weather days, we might not be outside for the entire day but alternate between indoors and out.
+However, the realities of the British weather mean that on particularly bad weather days, we might not be outside for the entire day but alternate between indoors and out.

-We are lucky in that we have indoor facilities and green spaces right on our doorstep, so even if it’s just for a short walk by the brook to splash in puddles or a trip to the local park to make snow angels, we still get to go outside but can then head back quickly enough to get warm and dry, perhaps before going out in the back garden again.
+and green spaces right on our doorstep.
+We are famous for ‘wet walks’ and make use of the local park if it’s too windy.
+We still get to go outside but then head back to get warm and dry, perhaps before going out in the back garden again.
 We will ensure children are always appropriately dressed and take spares of everything.

 What's a typical day at out there kindergarten?